Love fajitas? Make ‘em on the grill! My Grilled Steak Fajita Dinner cooks everything at once and gives restaurant fajitas a run for their money!

 Love fajitas?
 Make ‘em on the grill!
 My grilled steak fajita dinner cooks everything at once, and gives restaurant fajitas a run for their money!

-Salsa, sour cream, guacamole, cilantro, or other toppings, for serving
+Serve with flour tortillas, salsa, sour cream, guacamole, cilantro, or other toppings.

 If you can’t find skirt steak, flank steak is a good second choice.
 Because flank steak isn’t quite as tender, when you slice it, do it especially thin.